Guardianship in Kuwait

 When does it apply?

-- You need to make legal decisions for your minor child — enrolment, medical procedures, or travel.
+- You need to make legal decisions for your minor child — school enrolment, medical procedures, or travel.

 - The father has passed away or is absent and someone must be appointed legal guardian.